timBrockman/ranked-static-search/README.md

 There are two parts.
 _The indexer_ is designed to index some txt files and calculate some log10 normalized tfidf values.
 Rather than a classic linked list it creates json object files that can be easily accessed by the searcher, or whatever client or server side script you choose.
+They could also be saved as .js files if you wanted to script load them.
 _The searcher_ should calculate the cosine similarity of search terms to indexed documents.
 It should return the top 5 results.
-Searcher uses jquery, and jquery-ui auto-complete to enhance the probability that terms existing in the corpus actually get searched for.
+The demo.html uses jquery, and jquery-ui auto-complete to enhance the probability that terms existing in the corpus actually get searched for.